 Only courses taken after receiving the prerequisite degree (MDiv, ThM or STM) can be credited toward the degree of Doctor of Philosophy.
 Normally work done in other institutions may not be credited toward stage two of the PhD degree.
 A minimal grade of B- must be received in every course credited toward graduation and also on the dissertation.

-The program normally includes at least three years of study, a minimum of two years of which must be spent in residence.
-All work leading to the PhD degree must normally be completed within eight years from the time of matriculation.
+The program normally includes at least three years of study, a minimum two years of which must be spent in residence.
+All work leading to the PhD degree must be completed within eight years from the time of matriculation.

 Students must register for and complete a dissertation of between 50,000 and 75,000 words on an approved subject.
 Details on the procedures and deadlines for the dissertation subject proposal, syllabus, first and final drafts, and oral defense are given in the Doctor of Philosophy Handbook.